How to Get a 57% Response Rate on Your Direct Mail Campaigns

 - Letter #6 and onwards – Cell phone number, email address, hotline, tear-off, fax number, and a number to text

-Jay Connor, an investor who fix-and-flips foreclosed SFRs, conducts an 8-step direct mail campaign that receives a 57% cumulative response rate.
+Jay Connor, an investor who fix-and-flips foreclosed SFRs, conducts an 8-step real estate direct mail marketing campaign that receives a 57% cumulative response rate.
 Sometimes he receives a response on the first letter; sometimes he receives a response on the 8th letter; sometimes he receives a response with someone cussing him out.